 - Assisted the poor needing help with utility bills and rent with over $10,000 of assistance in 2005-2006.

-- Took a leadership role in creating Operation Food Basket 25 years ago.
+- Took a leadership role in creating Operation Food Basket over 25 years ago.

 - Took a leadership role in establishing The Well in 2006.